ospalh/3d-printing/phone_holder/description.md

-A phone holder to put on the back side of the back rest of a chair.
+A fone holder to put on the back side of the back rest of a chair.

+Before, i usually laid my phone on the chair, but was afraid i might accidentally sit on it one day.
+No more.

-This fits the chair i have, with a curved back rest with a radius of about 0.5 m.
-(I used NN’s [radius gauge]() to determine that.
-That was a great idea.)
-The relevant parameters can be changed in the FreeCAD file’s spreadsheet.
+This fits the chair i have, with a curved back rest with a radius of about 0.5 m and my fone of about 75 mm × 10 mm.
+When scaling it to your size doesn’t work, the sizes can be changed in the FreeCAD file’s spreadsheet.

-To secure the cable i use [cable clip NN]().

 # Print:

 Easy.
+200 µm – 300 µm

+post

+Stick it to the chair with double sided tape.

+how designed

+To measure the chair’s radius i used my [radius gauge](https://www.thingiverse.com/thing:3248890), based on [Grant Stevens’](https://www.thingiverse.com/thing:910616).

+There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/phone_holder).